Experienced Kidney Stone Specialists in NYC

 When it comes to treating large kidney stones, experienced urologists at New York Urology Specialists bring a wealth of expertise and experience individualized to the particular history and needs of each patient.

 What are the Causes of Kidney and Ureteral Stones?

-Kidney stones form when the concentration of kidney-forming molecules in urine is too high.
+Kidney stones form when the concentration of kidney-forming molecules in the urine is too high.
 The most common cause of kidney stones is dehydration as often happens in the summer.
 High levels of uric acid and calcium in the urine also predispose to kidney stone formation.
-Some patients have genetic predisposition to kidney stones, other patients have diets that predispose to kidney stones.
+Some patients have a genetic predisposition to kidney stones, other patients have diets that predispose to kidney stones.